 Does the company – in this case a bank, provide me with a service that I find reasonable for the price I pay?
 That is the only viable question here.

 The banks will lose a huge amount of money due to this amendment, and the lower fees they were able to charge the retailer for debit card use.
 The retailers benefited from the difference.
 What did the consumer get?
 Lower prices at retail?
 Did the retailers actually pass those savings on to the consumer?
 I think not.
 But the banks will take a big hit, to the tune of over $6 billion a year.

 Banks are not in business to lose money, so it is no surprise that they would seek out ways to compensate for that loss.
 It only makes business sense.

 Back to our question… does the service justify the price?
 In the case of BOA and a $5 per month fee – is it worth $5 a month to you personally for the convenience of having a debit card to use at retail point of sale.
 Or is it a service that you can live without?
 Only you can answer that.
 No one is forcing anyone to use their debit card or for that matter any credit card.
-I think if I use my debit card several times a month, and enjoy the convenience, $5 a month is reasonable, and it beats building a balance on a credit card.
+I think if I use my debit card several times a month, and enjoy the convenience, $5 a month is reasonable, and it beats building a balance on a credit card and winding up with credit card debt.
 (I haven’t always paid the monthly balance in full – though that is highly recommended.)